The best part about the Mediterranean diet

 Category Key Action

-Weight Maintain healthy BMI; lose 5–10% if overweight
+Maintain a healthy BMI; lose 5–10% if overweight.

-Nutrition Eat whole, fiber-rich foods; limit sugars/refined carbs
+Nutrition: Eat whole, fiber-rich foods; limit sugars/refined carbs.s

 Activity 150 min exercise/week + 2 strength days